anio-software/enkore-private.spec/README.md

-# @fourtune/spec
+# @enkore/spec

-Entities are the object structures fourtune uses in its public API.
+Entities are the object structures enkore uses in its public API.

 All entities are versioned.